briandhus/Goalie/README.md

 ## Usage
 * Access the app [here](https://goalie-teamgb.herokuapp.com/)
-* Login with your Google account; the app then uses session to remember who you are in the short term
+* Login with your Google account; the app then uses session to remember who the user is in the short term
 * Click 'Create Goal' to get started
-  * Provide due dates for your goal and also the related tasks of that goal
+  * Provide due dates for your goal and also the related subtasks of that goal
-* Click 'See goal' to complete a goal or individual task
+* Click 'See goal' to complete a goal or individual tasks
 * The Dashboard displays the user's avatar image, main goal, and subtasks to accomplish that goal.
 The information rendered is being pulled from the database (mongoDB).
-As each task is completed, the user's avatar levels up and is given new gear.
+As each subtask is completed, the user's avatar levels up and is given new gear.
 * Once all tasks are completed, the user sees the success component on the website and is directed to create a new goal.

 ## Built With

 This app is built on a MERN stack: MongoDB, Express, React, Node and deployed on Heroku

-###Front-end
+### Front-end
 * [React](https://reactjs.org/)
 * [React Router](https://reacttraining.com/react-router/)
 * [Bootstrap](http://getbootstrap.com/docs/3.3/)